richard-scryber/PaperworkDayDocs/docs/retreiving_config.md

 nav_order: 4
 ---

-# Retreiving a generated document
+# Retrieving a generated document
 {: .no_toc }

 Once a document has been generated in a frame, then the actual data can be retrieved in code to be stored or another action taken.